itpp-labs/chatops-docs/docs/resend-bot/index.rst

 Response
 --------
-Users response to the Bot, in so doing:
+Users response to the bot, in so doing:
  * The copy of the response is sent back to chat, which contains the original message.
  * Response from *Target group* is anonymous by default, but could be customized.